 We have a free guide on relieving shoulder pain that can give you further insight into shoulder problems and help kickstart your recovery.
 We are available for a free 15-minute phone consultation to talk about how your pain is affecting you and discuss your treatment options.

-If you’re interested in getting help, we offer a limited number of free in-person Discovery Visit’s and Virtual Consultations.
+If you're considering physical therapy, we offer a limited number of free in-person Discovery Visits and Virtual Consultations.
 This type of appointment is for those who are interested in getting help.
 It is an opportunity to ask questions, obtain clarity about your condition, and develop confidence that we can help you prior to investing in your health.

-If you’re certain that we’re a good fit and ready to book an appointment, you can ask about cost and availability and get the process started.
+If you’re certain that we’re a good fit and ready to book an appointment, you can request a shoulder consultation and get the process started.